 Trail Location & Information

-The Boucherie Rush Trail is a great day-hike for all skill levels that rewards you with beautiful views of West Kelowna, Okanagan Lake, and Okanagan Mountain.
+The Boucherie Rush Trail is a great day-hike for all skill levels.
+And with the beautiful views of West Kelowna, Okanagan Lake, and Okanagan Mountain, you'll

 |Distance||6.5 km loop|